garrandall/popular-music-data/tracks/kickin--it-after-7.md

 When I look in your eyes I see a reflection of me Being there for you whenever you need me
-I cant describe my soul feelin' so deep for you girl it's like a dream come True
+I can't describe my soul feelin' so deep for you girl it's like a dream come True
 You are my everything

-I wont ever leave you, or desert you
+I won't ever leave you, or desert you
-I wont risk the good things that we have in life , oh girl Its important to me, for you to trust me baby
+I won't risk the good things that we have in life , oh girl Its important to me, for you to trust me baby
 Cause I'm givin' my all and all to you right now
 Just right, tonight, I wanna love you down